rust-lang/rls/contributing.md

 ### Extensions to the Language Server Protocol

 The RLS uses some custom extensions to the Language Server Protocol.
-Currently these are all sent from the RLS to an LSP client and are only used to improve the user experience by showing progress indicators.

 * `rustDocument/diagnosticsBegin`: notification, no arguments.
-Sent before a build starts and before any diagnostics from a build are sent.
+Sent from the RLS to a client before a build starts and before any diagnostics from a build are sent.
 * `rustDocument/diagnosticsEnd`: notification, no arguments.
-Sent when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.
+Sent from the RLS to a client when a build is complete (successfully or not, or even skipped) and all post-build analysis by the RLS is complete.
+* `rustWorkspace/deglob`: message sent from the client to the RLS to initiate a deglob refactoring.